Locals’ favorite summertime dining destinations

 Apple Tree Grill

 Whether you golf or not, dine at the Apple Tree Resort.
 Who doesn’t love a great view?
-Take in the iconic view of the hills, the golf course, the apple-shaped 17th hole and the century-old apple orchards.
+Take in the iconic view of the hills, the golf course, the iconic, apple-shaped 17th hole and the century-old apple orchards.

 What to Try: Whether you choose the deck or the Slice Outdoor Lounge, the daily breakfast is a must before hitting the green.
 Casual favorites abound on afternoon and evening menus.